labordynamicsinstitute/ldilab-manual/_sources/11-jira-workflow-training.md

   - In some cases, you may be asked to use (restricted) data on the S: drive.
 Follow instructions as you receive them.
 - [ ] Download the openICPSR data (if not already done in the previous step, and if available).
   - Manually, see [Manual steps](#Manual) above.
-  - From  Git bash: `python tools/download_openicpsr-private.py 111234`
+    ```bash
+    python tools/download_openicpsr-private.py 111234
+    unzip -n 111234 -d 111234
+    ```
-  - Then `unzip -n 111234 -d 111234`, which should unpack the data files only, not overwriting anything else.
+    which should unpack the data files only, not overwriting anything else.
 - [ ] attempt to download data from various sources indicated by the authors, but ONLY if no sign-up/ application process is involved.
 - [ ] If there is data: Run the PII-checking code, review the output, and record the result in the `REPLICATION.md`.
   - This may already have been generated, check `generated/pii_stata_output.csv` and `generated/PII_stata_scan_summary.txt`.